ArmandBernard/teaching-coding/Syllabi/CJackson.md

 # Student Background

-Previous dev experience basically none.
+Previous dev experience is some Matlab and Python.
+Knows types, loops and functions.
 Interested in learning C#.

 # Syllabus

 - The basics of Git and GitHub
-  - What is Git?
-  - What is GitHub
   - [How to navigate GitHub](/Git/NavigatingGitHub.md)
+  - What is Git and GitHub?
   - [Git Concepts](/Git/GitConcepts.md)
   - [Pull Requests](../Git/PullRequests.md)
 - How to use VS Code